-Four – was it Quadrophonic?
+Four was it Quadrophonic?
 The sound of the seventies – Can you remember many years ago when we had the stereo LP and then along came to the CD.
-Then along came the amazing quadrophonic LP and what a revelation that was.
-Instead of two speakers, we went to four speakers.
+Then along came the fantastic quadrophonic LP and what a revelation that was.
+Instead of two speakers, there were four speakers!

-Back in the ’70s, I was into everything you could imagine and I was always looking to get the best sound I could.
+Back in the ’70s, I was into everything you could imagine, and I was always looking to get the best sound I could.
 And, from whatever system I had at the time.
-When the Quadrophonic sound was introduced I jumped at the chance to hear something a bit different.
+When the Quadrophonic sound introduced, I jumped at the chance to hear something a bit different.

-I was one of the very first people living in Norfolk England at that time to own a Quadrophonic system.
-And, my friends would come round to listen and would always be totally amazed at what they heard.
+I was one of the very first people living in Norfolk, England, at that time to own a Quadrophonic system.
+And, my friends would come round to listen and would always be amazed at what they heard.

-I was able or order a JVC quadraphonic amplifier as they had just been introduced.
+I was able or ordered a JVC quadraphonic amplifier as they had just introduced.
 Also, had four Leek 600 sandwich speakers and a Technics turntable.
 Which, included a quadrophonic cartridge.
-I must add at this point, I knew nothing at all about power cords and cables.
-And, just had the standard cables that were supplied.
-But, the sound at that time was really great.
+I must add at this point; I knew nothing at all about power cords and cables.
+And, just had the standard cables supplied.
+But, the sound at that time was fantastic.
 And, can still remember how it sounded even after all these years!

 One evening we had a great party with some of my friends who played guitar and drums.
 I was playing bass.
 The party ended up with 128 people in my front room.
 And, today, people still talk about Paul’s party at Acle!

-Having said that there was one thing that really got on my nerves and that was the sound of the static.
+There was one thing that got on my nerves, and that was the sound of the static.
 Static is a killer and gradually builds up.
-What I did to combat this, was to build a “Drip” feed.
+What I did to combat this was to build a “Drip” feed.
 Yes, just like in the hospital.
-I fitted a bottle over my system and fed a very thin tube onto the tonearm.
+I fitted a bottle over my system and fed a skinny tube onto the tonearm.
 And, a couple of drops of glue and filled it with distilled water.

-When the record played it became wet.
-Which, meant, the surface was wey but, the sound was perfect. absolutely nothing in the way of interference.
-And so I had done something really good and was pleased with my achievement.
-I know that static is a real killer but today we have anti-static guns, sprays, mats, pads and all sorts of clever things to help us!
+When the record played, it became wet.
+Which, meant, the surface was wey but, the sound was perfect—absolutely nothing in the way of interference.
+And so I had done something outstanding and was pleased with my achievement.
+I know that static is a real killer, but today we have anti-static guns, sprays, mats, pads and all sorts of creative things to help us!

 Where did it go?

 So, where did the quadrophonic system go and why?
-This is something, I think was to do with money.
-Because it cost so much to set up a really good system.
-And, at the time it was just not viable to produce the records.
+I think, at the time it was just not viable to produce the records.
 And so it gradually died but, what a pity it did.

-If you enjoyed ‘Four – was it Quadrophonic?’, please share with friends – thank you.
+If you enjoyed ‘Four – was it Quadrophonic?’, please share with friends and colleuges – thank you.